Vegan miso soup is soothing to the throat and body. It’s brimming with mushrooms, bok choy, and garlic. Ready to go in about 15 minutes.

 I spent a good deal of time on Sunday and Monday cuddling a bag of frozen peas.

 No, I haven’t replaced my teddy bear with garden peas.
 What happened was that after several days of a cold with coughing, my body decided to call uncle.

 There are plenty of vegan soups out there, but I like my own homemade soups so much more.
 Canned soup is something I just never have on hand.

-Luckily, miso soup is almost as fast.
-A big bowl of soup for one comes together in around 10 minutes, and I always have white miso paste in the fridge.
+Luckily, vegan miso soup is almost as fast.
+A big bowl of soup for one comes together in around 15 minutes, and I always have white miso paste in the fridge.

 Once I was feeling a little more like myself, I started adding small cubes of tofu to it for extra staying power.
 But feel free to omit it, if you’re feeling more like sipping than chewing.